rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/email.md

 ### Advanced

-Reaction also allows you to override the settings outlined above with two other possible methods: [Meteor settings](http://docs.meteor.com/api/core.html#Meteor-settings) or [environment variables](https://en.wikipedia.org/wiki/Environment_variable).
+Demand also allows you to override the settings outlined above with two other possible methods: [Meteor settings](http://docs.meteor.com/api/core.html#Meteor-settings) or [environment variables](https://en.wikipedia.org/wiki/Environment_variable).
 If you're not sure what either of these is, you should probably just stick to the dashboard configuration discussed above.

 #### Meteor Settings